isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Using a class in this way to represent the distinction between interface and implementation is of course not the only way.
 For example, we can use a set of declarations of freestanding functions in a namespace, an abstract base class, or a template function with concepts to represent an interface.
-The most important issue is to explicitly distinguish between an interface and its implementation "details."
+The most important issue is to explicitly distinguish between an interface and its implementation “details.”
 Ideally, and typically, an interface is far more stable than its implementation(s).

 ##### Enforcement